munificent/craftinginterpreters/book/local-variables.md

 First, we "declare" the variable.
 I'll get to what that means in a second.
 After that, we exit the function if we're in a local scope.
 At runtime, locals aren't looked up by name.
-There's no need to stuff the variable's name into the constant table so if the declaration is inside a local scope we return a dummy table index instead.
+There's no need to stuff the variable's name into the constant table, so if the declaration is inside a local scope, we return a dummy table index instead.

 Over in `defineVariable()`, we need to emit the code to store a local variable